espruino/BangleApps/apps/mylocation/README.md

 # My Location

-   *a adds a My Location settings menu, stores GPS lat and lon of your preferred city*
+   *Sets and stores GPS lat and lon of your preferred city*

-* My Location is a service app that adds a 'My Location' menu to the settings menu
 * Select one of the preset Cities or setup through the GPS
 * Other Apps can read this information to do calculations based on location
 * When the City shows ??? it means the location has been set through the GPS